qazwsx521943/flavor-flash/README.md

 <h1 align="center" id="title">Flavor Flash</h1>

 <pre id="description">
-Flavor Flash is an app that foodie can record and share everyday meals in the "Food Prints" community.
+Flavor Flash is your go-to companion for making mealtime decisions effortlessly.

-Join Flavor Flash to share and explore restaurants with your friends!</pre>
+Record your delicious moments with our dual-camera photo-taking feature and easily share your "foodprint" with friends.</pre>

 ## What can you do on Flavor Flash?

-- Generates random food category for mealtime and recommends nearby restaurants to save your time on deciding what to eat.
+- **Random Food Category Generator**: Let Flavor Flash decide your mealtime category and effortlessly search nearby restaurants for you.

-- Capture daily meals using your device's front & back camera simultaneously, and submit your "foodprint".
+- **Foodprint Sharing**: Capture your daily meals with your device's front and back camera simultaneously, creating a unique "foodprint."
+Share your culinary adventures with the community.

-- Checking out your friends foodprints by commenting and liking their "foodprint" posts.
+- **Community Interaction**: Explore and engage with your friends' foodprints by commenting and liking their posts.

-- Browse your own foodprint history on map, and checkout friend's foodprints by overlaying map annotations.
+- **Map Integration**: Browse your personal foodprint history on the map and discover your friends' foodprints by overlaying map annotations.

-- Add friend by scanning QRCode.
+- **Friendship Made Easy**: Add friends seamlessly by scanning QR codes.

-- Chat with your foodie friend 1 on 1.
+- **Foodie Chats**: Enjoy one-on-one conversations with your foodie friends.

-- Light / Dark mode in-app toggle.
+- **Light/Dark Mode**: Toggle between light and dark modes for a personalized in-app experience.

-- (Un deployed) Food share live stream functionality undeployed.（Due to App Store review with a high chance of rejection）
+- **Food Share Live Stream (Undeployed)**: Please note that the live stream functionality is currently undeployed due to potential App Store review concerns.

 ## Screen Shots